Making black tea from Camellia sinensis is one of the great joys of growing your own tea.

 If the leaves are withering too slowly, then spread them more thinly, and if they’re withering too fast, pile them more deeply.

-Another option is to make a withering rack out of a fine mesh screen which improves air circulation around the leaves.
+Another option is to make a withering rack out of a fine mesh screen to improve air circulation around the leaves.
 Small blocks to elevate the tray a few inches above a tabletop can also help airflow.

 If you weigh your tea leaves before they wither, you can easily find the percent moisture remaining in the leaves after that.